scalableminds/webknossos/docs/export.md

 TODO Image

-A unique aspect of webKnossos of webKnossos Zarr streaming are private Zarr links.
+A unique aspect of webKnossos is private Zarr links.
 Any annotation shared through Zarr generates a web link containing a unique access token for authentication such that only allowed users and collaborators may access this data.
 This is akin to webKnossos ability to [privately share annotations through web URLs](./sharing.md#annotation-sharing).
 Zarr links can be revoked/deleted at any time (or time-limited by default) to retain control over your data.

 ## Data Export through the UI